Executive Assistant to the General Partners

 One Acre Fund invests in building management and leadership skills.
-Your manager will invest significant time in your career development.
+Your manager and a global support team will commit significant time in your career development.
 We provide constant, actionable feedback delivered through mentorship and through regular management consulting-style career reviews.
 We also have regular one-on-one meetings, where we listen to and discuss career goals, and work collaboratively to craft roles that each person can be passionate about.
 Because of our rapid growth, we constantly have new high-level roles opening up and opportunities in many functions.
-This results in fast career growth for our staff.

 We are looking for truly extraordinary candidates who will help take our organization to the next levels of impact and scale.
 Our ideal candidate will be a young to mid-career professional with 1 - 3 years of work experience in administration, and a demonstrated long-term passion for international development.
 The ideal candidate sees him/herself as an administrative whiz and can take this job and identify new and innovative ways to assist the General Partners.